-Triple glazing offers many benefits and whilst double glazing still is the most popular window choice on the market due to its cost and versatility, triple glazing offers the same options and even more.
+Triple glazing offers many benefits and whilst double glazing still is the most popular window choice on the market due to its cost and versatility, triple glazing offers the same benefits and even more.

 Adding a third pane of glass into the window means that cold air finds are eliminated even more so than in a double glazed window.
 Simply because the air has got further to travel.

 This is why triple glazing is a great option for those wanting to greatly reduce draughts and save on energy costs.

 Condensation build-up on windows happen because oftentimes, the room is not heated to a temperature which acts as a barrier to the cold air from outside.
 This can often cause condensation to build-up around the frame of the window.